JuliaPy/CondaPkg.jl/README.md

 Add [Conda](https://docs.conda.io/en/latest/) dependencies to your Julia project.

+## Overview

+This package is a lot like Pkg from the Julia standard library, except that it is for managing Conda packages.
+- Conda dependencies are defined in `CondaPkg.toml`, which is analogous to `Project.toml`.
-You declare Conda dependencies in a `CondaPkg.toml` file, and CondaPkg will install those dependencies into a Conda environment.
-This environment is specific to the current Julia project, so there are no cross-project version conflicts.
+- CondaPkg will install these dependencies into a Conda environment specific to the current Julia project.
+Hence dependencies are isolated from other projects or environments.
+- Functions like `add`, `rm`, `status` exist to edit the dependencies programatically.
+- Or you can do `pkg> conda add some_package` to edit the dependencies from the Pkg REPL.

 ## Install